 It’s hardly news that streaming video service providers suffer from piracy.
 More recently, however, it has become commonly known that pirates exploit vulnerabilities in the OTT protocol in order to abuse video services and gain unauthorised access to video content directly from the service provider’s CDN.

 One of the key vulnerabilities they go after is manipulating tokens, which are a fundamental building block on which OTT exchanges are typically based.

 What are tokens and what do they do?

-Tokens serve as ‘tickets’ that grant access to content, provide authorization, and help maintain sessions.
-Though they are difficult to forge, they are simple to obtain, duplicate and reuse, making it easier for unauthorized devices to gain access to content and services.
+Tokens serve as ‘tickets’ that grant access to content, provide authorisation, and help maintain sessions.
+Though they are difficult to forge, they are simple to obtain, duplicate and reuse, making it easier for unauthorised devices to gain access to content and services.
 Pirate scripts, which are computer programs built to gain unauthorized access to content directly from the service provider’s CDN, automate such token exploits.

 Certain CDN vendors suggest enforcing a one-time—or limited time—use of each token to mitigate the problem.
 While this sounds like a solution, it’s only looking at a small, insignificant part of the problem.
 And to top it off, it is rather costly.